 Our Board of Directors may determine from time to time that it needs to raise additional capital by issuing additional shares of our common stock or other securities.
 Except as otherwise described in this prospectus, we will not be restricted from issuing additional shares of common stock, including securities that are convertible into or exchangeable for, or that represent the right to receive, shares of our common stock.
 Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any future offerings, or the prices at which such offerings may be affected.
 Additional equity offerings may dilute the holdings of existing shareholders or reduce the market price of our common stock and warrants, or both.
 Holders of our securities are not entitled to pre-emptive rights or other protections against dilution.
 New investors also may have rights, preferences and privileges that are senior to, and that adversely affect, then-current holders of our securities.
-Additional lenders with respect to other borrowings, may receive distributions of its available assets before the holders of our common stock.
+Additionally, if we raise additional capital by making offerings of debt or preference shares, upon our liquidation, holders of our debt securities and preference shares, and lenders with respect to other borrowings, may receive distributions of its available assets before the holders of our common stock.